percona/pmm-doc/docs/dashboards/dashboard-mysql-user-statistics.md

 This dashboard presents various data related to MySQL users.

+!!! note

-**NOTE**: This dashboard requires Percona Server for MySQL 5.1+ or MariaDB 10.1/10.2 with XtraDB.
+    This dashboard requires Percona Server for MySQL 5.1+ or MariaDB 10.1/10.2 with XtraDB.
 Also `userstat` should be enabled, for example with the `SET GLOBAL userstat=1` statement.
 See [MySQL requirements](../concepts/services-mysql.md).

 Data is displayed for the 5 top users.